 We offer one week all-inclusive packages that cover all the things you’ll need except gratuities and license costs. (see more on that below) The first two days of the week you can accompany your guide to the area you’ll be hunting in and take part in some of the advanced scouting yourself, our guides are all well experienced Moose hunters so if you’ve never had the opportunity to go on a Moose hunt you’ll also learn many things, like how we interpret “Moose sign” and how it is relevant to the rut, which usually peaks around the dates of this hunt.
 During this time it’s also very likely you’ll see some Moose. ( be sure to have your camera nearby and ready! ) This will get the adrenaline rushing in anticipation of daybreak on Tuesday.
 Having these extra days in the woods also enhances the outdoor experience that makes a hunt with us at Long Lake Adventures stand apart from the others…when you step out the door in the morning, you’re already in the wilderness.

-To go Moose hunting in New Brunswick as a non resident hunter you must apply to draw a license; here’s the basic info: The dates for 2018 New Brunswick non-resident Moose lottery are as follows; You can apply by online starting February 5 to April 30, 2017 .
+To go Moose hunting in New Brunswick as a non resident hunter you must apply to draw a license; here’s the basic info: The dates for 2019 New Brunswick non-resident Moose lottery are as follows; You can apply by online <draw is now closed> .
 A fee of $41.68 (payable by credit card) applies.

-(Note effective for 2018 all persons wishing to apply must also obtain a New Brunswick Outdoors Card number.
+(Note effective for 2018 onward -all persons wishing to apply must also obtain a New Brunswick Outdoors Card number.
 This is free of charge and issued instantly (you will receive an actual card by postal mail in the near future.).
 To get an outdoors card number go to this page.)

 In summary there are 4 steps 1) Apply 2) If your name is drawn, purchase your license 3) select an outfitter,book a hunt 4) Pick up your license when you arrive in New Brunswick for the hunt in September.
 At this time you must specify what zone you will be hunting in as all New Brunswick Moose hunting licenses are only valid for one WMZ.
 Again we’ll mention we are in zone 11 however zone 7 is only about a 5 minute drive away.
 We scout the most remote parts of both zones.We will let you know before you leave home to come here which of these zones you will be hunting in.